ALib C++ Library

 4.4.
 Custom Formatters

-• The typical use-case for implementing a custom format string is to mimic an existing formatter of a different programing language or different C++ library, to be able to reuse the formatting strings, which might be resourced and shared between different implementations of a software.
+• The typical use-case for implementing a custom format string is to mimic an existing formatter of a different programing language or different C++ library, to be able to reuse the formatting strings, which might be resourced and shared between different implementations of software.

 • The built-in formatters both use "intermediate" class FormatterStdImpl as a base class.
 This class might be used for custom formatters as well, as it already implements a skeleton that has to be completed by implementing a set of specific abstract methods.